tyler0852/tylers-tacc-research/docs/index.md

 # Tyler's TACC Research

-Welcome!
-This hub collects my notes, experiments, and project docs at TACC.

-Use **Projects** for area-specific docs (e.g., TMS).
-Use **Research Log** for daily/weekly updates.
+Welcome to my read the docs for my research at TACC!